All Episodes

 But someday we will.

-Someday we are going to find out, whether it's part of an official investigation or not.
+Someday we are going to find out whether it's part of an official investigation or not.

 One of the things, you know, you learn to look for things that nobody else notices.

-Is to look at what everybody's looking at and find and zone in on something everybody is passing by.
+This is one of my areas of interest, is to look at what everybody's looking at and find and zone in on something everybody is passing by.

-It could be a former player saying it, could be a drive-by media person saying it, could be uh anybody.
+It could be a former player saying it, could be a drive-by media person saying it, could be anybody.

-They're all saying no way would an equipment manager do this on his own.
+They're all saying, no way would an equipment manager do this on his own.

 No way would a ball boy tamper with the footballs on his own.